berksudan/OTMISC-Topic-Modeling-Tool/README.md

 **Note:** For windows and other operating systems, it can be done via Anaconda or similar tools.

 + Then, you can run the notebooks in `./notebooks`.
-There is one notebook for each algorithm and a general main runner that executes a config parametrically.
+There is one notebook for each algorithm and a general main runner that executes with a config parametrically.

 ### Evaluation Metrics